 - Navigating traffic in congested areas

-How sensors support SLAM Technology ?
+How do sensors support SLAM technology?

 Modern SLAM systems heavily depends on the collaboration of sensors, where